30 Best Online Master’s in School Counseling Programs (2026)

 3. New Jersey ($71,710 per year)

 When looking at the cost of the program you’re considering, compare the tuition per credit to the total program cost, which will vary depending on the number of credits and other fees not included in the tuition.
-While most school counseling master’s programs are 60 credits, some are more, so what looks like a cheap school based on per credit cost may actually not provide much of a savings.
+Most school counseling master’s programs are 60 credits, but some are 90 — so a low per-credit rate doesn’t always translate to a low total program cost.

 Most school counseling programs require a practicum and internship, but not all provide support in choosing and securing a site when it comes time to get hands-on experience.
 Look for schools that highlight their network of placement sites and connections to local educational institutions or clinics.